xDaryamo/puccini/README.md

 ### Can I use simple text templating instead of TOSCA functions and YAML processing?

 Nothing is stopping you.
-You can pipe the input and output to and from the text translator of your choice at any point in the toolchain.
+You can pipe the TOSCA or Clout to and from the text translator of your choice at any point in the toolchain.
 Here's an example using [gomplate](https://github.com/hairyhenderson/gomplate):

-    puccini-tosca compile my-app.yaml | gomplate | puccini-clout scriptlet exec kubernetes.generate
+    puccini-tosca compile my-app.yaml | gomplate

 Your TOSCA `my-app.yaml` can then include template expressions, such as: